Life dispersed in small things forgotten

 Funeral

 But what was he to wear?
 Until the 80s they always wore fine tailored suits to go out to “The Duke”, the working men’s social club — no sports casual back then.
 There were a couple in his wardrobe, hand made by Hardwick of Blyth, a friend of theirs.
-It didn’t seem right, even for the last of his generation.
+But it didn’t seem right, even for the last of his generation.
 On my visit at Easter, he had asked me to bring him a new Stanford baseball cap; he had lost the others, like so many other things in his last years.
 There was a Stanford sweatshirt out in his bedroom alongside his sports pants and trainers.
 He loved his visits to see us in California.
-So that was it — he was buried in his Stanford gear.
+So that was it — he was buried in his Stanford gear!

 He had neither time nor sympathy for organized religion, was always suspicious of church and state.
 So there was no chapel service, no vicar, who had never known him, to repeat something that held no meaning for him.
 Instead I spoke at the graveside to a few family members, Marlene, Milly, Liz and Phil, Andy, Chris and Alex Quinn, neighbors, and John Davison, a friend he had met in the 50s and with whom he still visited the city twice a week.
 And yes, to Connie who came over from Denmark to be with me; she had gotten to know him over two Christmas holidays.
 Gary the Funeral Director from the Cooperative (those local to the North East of England will know what this means) stood by in his top hat and tails.